 Setting up Payee information in Bill pay

-User 1Nmime (Opens a pop up layer) Occasional Visitor
+User 1Nmime (Opens a pop up layer) Contributor

-User sinistral (Opens a pop up layer) Regular Visitor
+User sinistral (Opens a pop up layer) Contributor

 With any bank, there are some payees that the bank doesn't have a digital payment agreement with.
 For those, what happens is they get the address and a contact number from you, and the bank sends out a paper check, via paper mail, to that payee for you.